undergrad-partner-school

 Overall, the University of Cincinnati is recognized for its commitment to academic excellence, hands-on experiences, and a supportive campus community.
 It prepares students to thrive in a competitive job market and encourages them to make a positive impact on society.

 Located in Cincinnati, OH and set in an urban environment, University of Cincinnati is a public university.
-Its campus is 137 acres in size.
-This school follows a semester-based calendar.
-It has an acceptance rate of 86%.
-The freshman retention rate at University of Cincinnati is 86.2% and the six-year graduation rate is 72%.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 85%.
+The freshman retention rate at University of Cincinnati is 85.34% and the six-year graduation rate is 75%.

 Quick Facts